dwjoyce/pythonbook/chapters/Starting with Python's IDLE.rst

 It was created in the early 1990s by the Dutch programmer Guido van Rossum.
 It has been updated many times since then, and in this book we will be using Python 3.
 The exact version of Python 3 does not matter so much, as long as your version is Python 3.something.
 This is for when you are trying to program at home.

 Code written in Python is very readable.
 It lacks much of the cryptic notation that other languages use to express themselves.
-It almost reads like *pseudo code* - a description of how a program should operate as written in lines of simple English.
+It almost reads like :term:`pseudo-code` - a description of how a program should operate as written in lines of simple English.

 Python is also very interactive.
 This means that you can experiment with the language, getting to know it better, without a cumbersome process getting in the way.
 Although we will write proper programs later (from chapter 6 - First Program), initially we will use Python's interactive shell to start off.
-It is called an *interactive shell* because you type lines of code (known as statements) and get the answer straightaway, i.e. interactively.
+It is called an :term:`interactive shell` because you type lines of code (known as statements) and get the answer straightaway, i.e. interactively.

 What we will be learning
 ------------------------